Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/test-driven-development.rst

   * You can refactor and encapsulate your tests to make it more DRY, as long as its readability is not compromised.

+  * Your testing code should be as respectable as your main code.
+Do it out of a sense of duty and professionalism.

 - fake data.